FoundationDB/fdb-kubernetes-operator/docs/design/three_datahall.md

 In this deployment scenario a user would have 3 different Kubernetes clusters where each cluster spans across a different AZ.
 One requirement is that all Pods in the different AZs are able to communicate.
 The deployment pattern is similar to the [multi Kubernetes deployment](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/docs/manual/fault_domains.md#option-2-multi-kubernetes-replication) but we can't use the special key here since that would mean that the `locality_zone` field would be set to the Kubernetes clusters zone ID and for `three_data_hall` or `three_datacenter` we need at least 2 zones per `data_hall`/`data_center`.
-The initial deployment would be splitt into two phases:
+The initial deployment would be split into three phases:

-1. Deploy the seed cluster into one of the Kubernetes clusters and wait until it's fully reconciled.
+1. Deploy the seed cluster into one of the Kubernetes clusters and wait until it's fully reconciled (with another redundancy_mode than `three_data_hall` or `three_data_center`).
-1. Copy the connection string and use it as `seedConnectionString` for the other two clusters and set `redundancy_mode: "three_data_hall"`.
+1. Copy the connection string and use it as `seedConnectionString` for the other two clusters.
+1. Once the cluster is reconciled set `redundancy_mode: "three_data_hall"` in all cluster specs.

 The initial cluster spec could look like this: